-The canine-assisted intervention specialist certificate provides competency-based training for animal-assisted intervention professionals seeking to improve their knowledge of and skill working with dogs.
+The canine-assisted intervention specialist certificate provides competency-based training for human-animal interaction professionals seeking to improve their knowledge of and skills working with dogs.

-The canine-assisted intervention specialist certificate provides competency-based training for animal-assisted intervention professionals seeking to improve their knowledge of and skill working with dogs.
-You’ll develop a deeper understanding of the needs of your canine partners, practice training dogs for specific skills and increase your knowledge of the ethics and standards involved in working effectively and humanely with dogs in animal-assisted interventions.
+The canine-assisted intervention specialist certificate provides competency-based training for human-animal interaction professionals seeking to improve their knowledge of and skill working with dogs.
+You’ll develop a deeper understanding of the needs of your canine partners, practice training dogs for specific skills, and increase your knowledge of the ethics and standards involved in working effectively and humanely with dogs in human-animal interactions.

 Equine-Assisted Mental Health Practitioner Certificate